A classical-logic view on a paraconsistent logic: Major Properties of

 \end{proof}

-It follows immediately from property~(b$_2$) that the logical equivalence relation of every three-valued first-order paraconsistent logics with properties~(a) and~(b) satisfies law~(1) from Table~\ref{laws-lequiv}.
-It follows immediately from the proof of Theorem~\ref{theorem-uniqueness} that all proper subsets of laws (2)--(13) from Table~\ref{laws-lequiv} are insufficient to distinguish \foLPif\ completely from the other three-valued first-order paraconsistent logics with properties~(a) and~(b).
-The next two corollaries also follow immediately from the proof of Theorem~\ref{theorem-uniqueness}. \begin{corollary} There are exactly 16 three-valued first-order paraconsistent logics with properties~(a) and~(b) of which the logical equivalence relation satisfies laws (1)--(11) from Table~\ref{laws-lequiv}. \end{corollary} \begin{corollary} There are exactly 32 three-valued first-order paraconsistent logics with properties~(a) and~(b) of which the logical equivalence relation satisfies laws (1)--(10) from Table~\ref{laws-lequiv}. \end{corollary}
+It follows immediately from property~(a) that the logical equivalence relation of every three-valued paraconsistent first-order logics with properties~(a) and~(b) satisfies law~(1) from Table~\ref{laws-lequiv}.
+It follows immediately from the proof of Theorem~\ref{theorem-uniqueness} that all proper subsets of laws (2)--(13) from Table~\ref{laws-lequiv} are insufficient to distinguish \foLPif\ completely from the other three-valued paraconsistent first-order logics with properties~(a) and~(b).

+The next corollary also follow immediately from the proof of Theorem~\ref{theorem-uniqueness}. \begin{corollary} There are exactly 16 three-valued paraconsistent first-order logics with properties~(a) and~(b) of which the logical equivalence relation satisfies laws (1)--(9), (12), and~(13) from Table~\ref{laws-lequiv}. \end{corollary}

 It should be mentioned that the logical equivalence relation of \foLPif\ does not only satisfy the identity, annihilation, idempotent and commutative laws for conjunction and disjunction but also other basic classical laws for conjunction and disjunction, including the absorption, associative, distributive and de Morgan’s laws (cf.~\cite{Mid17a}).